wp-plugins/tradetracker-store/readme.txt

 3. Here you select which products you want to show on your site

 == Changelog ==
+= 4.5.60 =
+- Remove duplicate indexes in the database
+- Improved check in import to prevent reimporting the same feed over and over again

 = 4.5.59 =
 - You can now copy a store